ballerina-platform/module-ballerinax-docusign.dsclick/examples/terms-and-conditions-agreement/clickwraps-for-terms-and-conditions.md

-# Managing Terms and Conditions Clickwrap with DocuSign
+# Managing terms and conditions clickwrap with DocuSign

 This guide demonstrates how to integrate the DocuSign Click API into a Ballerina application to manage clickwraps for terms and conditions.
 The example covers creating, updating, retrieving versions, fetching user agreements, and deleting clickwraps.

-## Step 1: Import DocuSign Connector
+## Step 1: Import DocuSign connector

 Import the `ballerinax/docusign.dsclick` module into your Ballerina project.